Former PM Stephen Harper appointed to oversee Alberta's $160B AIMCo fund manager

 But AIMCo has been floated as a potential manager of whatever money the province might be able to negotiate in such an exit.
 A report commissioned by the provincial government estimated Alberta would be entitled to more than half of the CPP fund’s assets — or $334 billion.

-AIMCo's mandate says it's meant to operate independently and at arm's-length from the government, although there is co-operation and collaboration between the two.
+AIMCo's mandate says it operates at arm's length from the government, although there is co-operation and collaboration between the two.

-In addition to Harper, the government said it's putting the deputy finance minister on the board permanently, also without pay, in order to “to ensure more consistent communications between AIMCo and Alberta’s government."
+In addition to Harper, the government said it's putting the deputy finance minister – the top civil servant in the ministry -- on the AIMCo board, also without pay, to ensure consistent communication between the agency and the government.

-Three of the fired board members — Bob Dhillon, Jason Montemurro, and James Keohane — were also reappointed.
+Three of the fired board members — Bob Dhillon, Jason Montemurro, and Jim Keohane — were reappointed.

 This report by The Canadian Press was first published Nov.
 20, 2024.